Why is digital identity important?

 This trend is only going to continue as we look ahead to the future.
 But to understand what identity will look like in 2025 and beyond, we need to first examine where identity is today, and how we got there.

-Traditionally, you have two ways to verify identity.
+Traditionally, there have been two ways to verify identity.

 You can verify face-to-face, for example by opening a bank account in a bank branch.
 To open a bank account, you take a physical identity document into the bank to be verified in person.
 But this approach isn’t scalable.
 In a bank branch, you can only verify a couple of hundred people a day.
 It also isn’t always secure.
 People are generally less accurate at verifying identities than technology.
 Even highly trained individuals such as passport officers average a 14% error rate.